 Phase 1: Director of ELO met with educational partners, inquiring about their educational enrichment programs and services in May 2022.
 ELO Action Team comprised of the site admin, site leads, Boys and Girls staff, and community partners will guide the plan.

 Six Meetings will be held annually with the ELO Action Team to determine program needs.

 Phase 2: An enrichment survey was shared with staff and students to gain feedback on enrichment program interests.

-Phase 3: Based on the educational partner interest from staff, parents, and students, the program administration was able to identify key educational partners to meet the need.
+Phase 3: Based on the stakeholder interest from staff, parents, and students, the program administration identified key educational partners to meet the need.
 Current program needs were identified by student surveys, LCAP Parent Meetings, and FUESD Need Assessments.